VrushankPatel/interview-matters/java/oop-design-and-principles/README.md

 - Overusing inheritance instead of composition.
 - Tight coupling in inheritance.

+## Common Interview Questions

+1. What are the four pillars of OOP?

+   Encapsulation, Inheritance, Polymorphism, Abstraction.

+2. Explain SOLID principles.

+   S: Single Responsibility, O: Open-Closed, L: Liskov Substitution, I: Interface Segregation, D: Dependency Inversion.

+3. Difference between abstract class and interface?

+   Abstract class can have concrete methods, interface can't (before Java 8).

+4. What is polymorphism?

+   Ability to take many forms, method overriding/overloading.

+5. How does composition differ from inheritance?

+   Composition is has-a relationship, inheritance is is-a.

 ## Tools & Libraries

 - UML tools for class diagrams.